ITM Platform - Projects Programs Portfolio

 Flow-based approaches do not use fixed-length iterations.
 Instead, work items are pulled from a prioritized backlog into an active pipeline, and work-in-progress (WIP) limits control how many items can be active at once.
 The goal is to optimize throughput and minimize cycle time — the elapsed time from when a work item enters “in progress” to when it reaches “done.”

 Kanban boards are the primary visual tool: columns represent workflow stages (e.g., To Do, In Progress, Review, Done), and cards move left to right.
 The board makes bottlenecks immediately visible.
 If the “Review” column is piling up while “In Progress” is empty, the team knows exactly where the constraint is.
+For a deeper exploration of how flow-based thinking compares to iteration-based approaches, see Kanban: why it’s agile and in what sense it overtakes Scrum.

 Flow-based tracking uses the cumulative flow diagram (CFD), a stacked area chart that shows how many items are in each status over time.
 The CFD reveals WIP trends and cycle time without needing to define iteration boundaries.
 It is especially useful for teams doing maintenance, support, or continuous delivery where the work does not batch naturally into sprints.